Alex Call Preview, Player Props: Nationals vs. Marlins

 Alex Call At The Plate

-- He has gone deep in seven games this year (6.5%), homering in 1.7% of his trips to the dish.
+- He has gone deep in seven games this year (6.5%), homering in 1.7% of his chances at the plate.

-- In 23.4% of his games this year, Call has had at least one RBI.
+- In 23.1% of his games this season, Call has had at least one RBI.
 He's picked up more than one in 9.3% and driven in three or more of his team's runs in one contest.

-- He has scored in 29.0% of his games this season, with two or more runs scored in 7.5%.
+- He has scored in 31 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.